-The field of psychology consists of a voluminous body of literature covering diverse topics, innumerable research articles, and has many influences and applications in our everyday lives.
-In other words, it's a huge field to try to cram into a single term.
+The field of psychology consists of a voluminous body of literature covering diverse topics, innumerable research articles, and many influences and applications in our everyday lives.
 However, we do not need to consume all of it to appreciate its benefits, understand current theories, and apply underlying principles in our own lives.
-Given the vast number of potential topics and the limited time available, this course will focus on providing an overview of a broad range of topics (i.e. focusing on breadth as opposed to depth) with the aim of acquiring a working knowledge of fundamental areas within the field.
+Given the vast number of potential topics and the limited time available, this course will focus on providing an overview of broad range of topics (i.e. focusing on breadth as opposed to depth) with the aim of acquiring a working knowledge of these fundamental areas.
 Topics will range from brain function and psychological disorders to motivation and social behavior.

 Much of what we know and continue to learn about human behavior is driven by research.
-As a scientific discipline, psychological research is carefully conducted and heavily scrutinized.
-Given the central role research plays in advancing psychology, this course will also cover methodology (processes and principles of research) and its applications in research, clinical, and other settings.

-Each of the major topics we will cover this term have entire courses dedicated to them which are available as higher-level courses offered through the department.
-Among other purposes, this course and your own outside readings are designed to inform your decisions as to whether you will take any higher-level courses in psychology.
+Psychology is a scientific discipline and, as such, its research is controlled and scrutinized.
+Given the large role research plays in advancing psychology, this course will also cover research methodology (processes and principles of research) and its application in research, clinical, and other settings.
+Each of the broad areas covered in this course are available as higher-level courses offered through the department.
+This course, along with your own personal study, is designed to inform your decision as to whether to take any of these higher-level courses.